 Because house churches are autonomous and not connected to any denomination, it’s common to see a wide variety in the way each of them gathers.
 At our house church, for example, we rotate houses every eight weeks.
 That means a small church kit of dishes, hymnals, songbooks, and chairs will live at the host family’s home during that time.

 But the best is yet to come.
-For the next three hours, we enjoy a potluck meal and biblical (koinonia) fellowship with one another.
-From private conversations in other rooms and group discussions about life to playing basketball or chasing the kids around the backyard, this is the time that builds the loving bond between us.
+For the next several hours, we enjoy a potluck meal and biblical (koinonia) fellowship with one another.
+From private conversations in other rooms and group discussions about life to playing basketball or chasing the kids around the backyard, this is the time that builds the loving and unified bond between us.